sshaban23/K-Means-Clustering-Analysis/README.md

 A1: PROPOSAL OF QUESTION:

-How can we segment customers into distinct groups based on continuous factors that influence churn?
+"How can we segment customers into distinct groups based on continuous factors that influence churn?"

 A2: DEFINED GOAL: